artem-istranin/system-design-sandbox/sixt/SIXT.md

 1. Which problems with the data can we expect?
     - Our targets are not 100% reliable, because number of rides also depends on number of available cars in the area.
-      If all cars in the area were booked (or no cars are available), then our rides DB will not contain more rides than there were cars in this
-      area.
-TODO: how to consider this?
+      If all cars in the area were booked (or no cars are available), then our rides DB will not contain more rides than there were cars in this area.
+How to consider this?

 ### New Region Problem